-This stunning home in Oxfordshire was built to Passivhaus standard using sliding doors and windows from the Schüco SI (Super Insulation) and HI (High Insulation) ranges.
+This stunning home in Oxfordshire was built to this standard using sliding doors and windows from the Schüco SI (Super Insulation) and HI (High Insulation) ranges.

 If Passivhaus buildings rely on passive methods of heating, will my house have central heating?

 Nothing is self-heating: you will always want some form of backup heating.
-However, Passivhaus buildings are extremely good at retaining warmth, so they only require minimal heating.
+However, buildings using passive windows and doors are extremely good at retaining warmth, so they only require minimal heating.
 Passive sources of heat include sunlight, body heat or even turning on appliances like the TV, which are utilised to reduce the reliance on active heating sources.

 Will this investment actually save me money in the long run?

 Standard Passivhaus construction can be more expensive, but in the long term you can save a lot of money through energy savings, along with adding value and energy efficiency to your property.